FFmpeg/FFV1/ffv1.md

 ## Parameters

-The `Parameters` section contains significant characteristics used for all instances of `Frame`.
+The `Parameters` section contains significant characteristics about the decoding configuration used for all instances of `Frame` (in FFV1 version 0 and 1) or the whole FFV1 bitstream (other versions), including the stream version, color configuration, and quantization tables.
 The pseudo-code below describes the contents of the bitstream.

 ```c
 pseudo-code                                                   | type